OsWALD: Development

 When OsWALD became a hit on Danish television, Hansen, Jørgensen, Balle and Kyd tried to renegotiate their contract with Nordisk Film without involving Sølvason, claiming that he never signed a contract with them.
 In an interview with COMputer, Sølvason stated that he founded SilverRock Productions in Copenhagen on 12 May 1989, which began operations while continuing the development of OsWALD.
 Nordisk Film asked for a sequel, and SilverRock agreed to stick with OsWALD, but develop a new updated version of the game named Super OsWALD, with a multiplayer mode.
 Despite the contract issue, the demoscene developers stuck around to work on the game, with Søren Grønbech joining in and doing additional programming.
 Sølvason and Ester Grønbæch Jørgensen provided the voices of OsWALD and OsWALDLine, and Marc Friis-Møller programmed the game's intro.
 Super OsWALD was SilverRock's first success.
 It had a widespread release in Denmark through Sølvason's connections to COMputer, and was sold to Nordisk Film for US $10,000.
 The demoscene developers, however, were swindled out of any compensation for their contract once again.
 According to video game preservationist Allan Christophersen, Sølvason was a narcissist and habitual liar who would take credit for his team's work while blaming them for anything that went wrong and being paranoid about people trying to deceive him.
 This resulted in him working at a different floor from everyone else at SilverRock, and the demoscene developers, fed up with Sølvason's deceit and narcissism, left to strike out on their own and work at other companies such as Innerprise Software, Zyrinx and IO Interactive.

 SilverRock created the port for the Commodore 64 in 1990.
 The game was designed by graphics artist Niels Krogh Mortensen (who had done graphics for World Atlas), programmer Thomas Villadsen, and composer and sound designer Jens-Christian Huus.
 Villadsen knew a programmer named Uffe Jakobsen (who later worked on Hugo), who helped him with some timing and grid routines.
-In connection with an exhibition at the Post & Tele Museum, Jakobsen made a DTMF-to-joystick adapter for visitors so that they could play OsWALD via a telephone in the same manner as in Eleva2ren.
+In connection with an exhibition at the Copenhagen Post & Tele Museum, Jakobsen made a DTMF-to-joystick adapter for visitors so that they could play OsWALD via a telephone in the same manner as in Eleva2ren.
 The MS-DOS port was developed by Interchange Software, designed by programmers Boris Jan Bonfils and Bo Bendtsen.